What Do Connected Products Really Mean?

 - Advanced data analytics systems that make sense of and leverage data collected from systems, informing manufacturing improvements and operations.

-- Valued employees, who put these insights to work and ensure proper manufacturing function.
+- Valued employees who are trained to put these insights to work and are supported in ensuring proper manufacturing function.

 The biggest benefit of IIoT is that it gives manufacturers the ability to automate, and therefore optimize their operating efficiency.
 Robotics and automated machinery can work more efficiently and accurately, boosting productivity and helping manufacturers streamline their functions.